hhu-bsinfo/dxram/script/deploy/README.md

 localhost,Z
 ```

 The first parameter *localhost* specifies the location of the instance and the second parameter the type of instance to deploy to that location.
-Possible instance types are *Z* (ZooKeeper), *S* (DXRAM superpeer), *P* (DXRAM peer), *T* (DXRAM terminal).
-Further instance types might be added in the future and are located in the subfolder *modules*.
+Possible instance types are *Z* (ZooKeeper), *S* (DXRAM superpeer), *P* (DXRAM peer).
+Further instance types might be added in the future and are located in the sub-folder *modules*.

-Refering to the *conf/example/SimpleTest.conf*, we deploy a minimal setup on localhost with one ZooKeeper instance, one DXRAM superpeer, peer and terminal.
+Referring to the *conf/example/SimpleTest.conf*, we deploy a minimal setup on localhost with one ZooKeeper instance, one DXRAM superpeer and peer.

-All instances specified are started sequentially, i.e. specifying the terminal at the end of the list will spawn it after all other instances have been started.
+All instances specified are started sequentially, i.e. specifying the peer at the end of the list will spawn it after all other instances have been started.

 ## DXRAM instances/nodes (cluster)